Maqhawethabethe/React_portfolio/README.md

-# React_portfolio contains all you neeed to know about me
+# React_portfolio contains all you need to know about me